Coherent control of thermoelectric currents and noise in quantum thermocouples: Introduction

-Here we will consider two cases depending on the chosen structure of the two conductor scattering regions: when they are given by single resonant tunneling quantum dots (QD), demonstrated experimentally to be efficient energy harvesters~\cite{jaliel:2019}, or by double quantum dots (DQD).
+Here we will consider two cases depending on the chosen structure of the two conductor scattering regions: when they are given by single resonant tunneling QDs, demonstrated experimentally to be efficient energy harvesters~\cite{jaliel:2019}, or by double quantum dots (DQDs).
 The performance will be quantified in terms of the generated electrical power, the thermoelectric efficiency and the signal to noise ratio of the current output.
-Ideally, one aims at a conductor that is able to generate a large power output with low noise and at a high efficiency.
+Ideally, one aims for a conductor that is able to generate a large power output with low noise and high efficiency.
 In practice, one needs to find a compromise: typically high efficiencies occur at the expense of low power outputs~\cite{benenti:2017}, for instance in the case of very narrow resonances.
 A practical alternative is to try to improve the efficiency at a given power output that one needs to run a particular device.
-In that case, systems with boxcar-like transmission probabilities are found to be optimal in two terminal setups~\cite{whitney_most_2014,bevilacqua_tutorial_2022}.
-The problem has been explored also in three terminal coherent conductors, finding similar boxcar transmissions between the conductor terminals and the heat source combined with the extra requirement of having no elastic transfer of particles between the conductor terminals, L and R~\cite{whitney_quantum_2016}.
+In that case, systems with boxcar-like transmission probabilities are found to be optimal in two terminal setups~\cite{whitney_most_2014,yamamoto_thermodynamics_2015,bevilacqua_tutorial_2022}.
+The problem has also been explored in three-terminal coherent conductors, finding similar boxcar transmissions between the conductor terminals and the heat source combined with the extra requirement of having no elastic transfer of particles between the conductor terminals, L and R~\cite{whitney_quantum_2016}.
 This means that all electrons flowing along the device are forced to visit the heat source connected to the mesoscopic region in their way.
-Such broad band transmission probabilities are difficult to find without requiring complicated structures formed by multiple quantum dots~\cite{whitney_most_2014,ehrlich_broadband_2021,behera_quantum_2023}.
+Such broad band transmission probabilities are difficult to find without requiring complicated structures formed by multiple QDs ~\cite{whitney_most_2014,ehrlich_broadband_2021,behera_quantum_2023}.
+Another possibility is to consider configurations with broken time-reversal symmetry, either by a magnetic field~\cite{sanchez:2011,benenti_thermodynamic_2011,entin_three_2012,brandner_multi_2013,yamamoto_efficiency_2016} or by ac driving~\cite{zhou_boosting_2015,ryu_beating_2022}.
 A clear interest appears in finding simpler and easier to control configurations.